Issues

 What types of cancer does it cause?
 How much exposure is needed to obtain an effect?

-1) This first article was one of the first cohort studies in the US.
+1) This first article was one of the first cohort studies in the US. (available at TWL online journal webpage)

 Although a number of epidemiologists cautioned that more data was need following the media 'feeding frenzy' it was not until a further review 20_years later when some of the news media harassment died down.
+You might well want to go online and read the original articles in full, or at least the summaries.

 2) The look at the table from Selikoff's original study and consider what this tells you about the comparative dangers of asbestos exposure and smoking.
+If you could only control one of these hazards which would you focus on?

 3) Then review the short summary and the indicators for Health Effects Monitoring using the preceding as an example of an issues needing such monitoring.

-4) Finally try and get a feel for what parts per million, billion and trillion mean when this kind of data is quoted by the EPA and activists.
+4) Finally try and get a feel for what parts per million, billion and trillion mean when this kind of data is quoted